TrellixVulnTeam/swahilipython_SCMU/Doc/howto/logging-cookbook.rst

 socket library code, below the Python layer, and outside your control).

 One solution is to use a two-part approach.
-For the first part, attach only a :class:`QueueHandler` to those loggers which are accessed from performance-critical threads.
+For the first part, attach only a :class:`QueueHandler` to those loggers which are accessed kutoka performance-critical threads.
 They simply write to their queue, which can be sized to a large enough capacity or initialized with no upper bound to their size.
 The write to the queue will typically be accepted quickly, though you